 This however, doesn’t take all factors into consideration necessary to make the most accurate calculation possible, therefore it’s important to include some more information when using the formula.
 Below we show you how to put that into practice and actually work out the profitability of your investments.

-How to accurately calculate ARR
+How to accurately calculate Accounting Rate or Return

 Step 1.
 Calculate the annual net profit of the investment.
 This is the remaining revenue when the associated taxes, expenses and interest of the project or investment have been deducted.

 Step 2.
 Work out the depreciation expense if the investment is a fixed asset, such as a property.

 Step3.
 To reach the final figure for annual net profit, you need to subtract the depreciation expense from the annual revenue figure.